upvalue/meditations/README.md

     $ yarn
     $ ./meditations --port [PORT] --database [PATH] --migrate --tutorial

-# Development

-meditations will use webpack bundled files if they are available (webpack will be run alongside npm/yarn install).
-For development, `rm assets/webpack-bundle*` or use `webpack -w`

 # SSL

 To use SSL, you'll need to set up nginx (or another webserver) as a proxy.

+# Development

+Note that webpack is required for development.
+Use `webpack -w`.

+# Viewing internal documentation

+    $ yarn run jsdoc
+    $ yarn run godoc

 # Dependencies